rosajen27/100-days-of-code/log.md

 ### Day 42: June 9, 2021

-**Today's Progress**: Chaining Methods Coding challenge provided by Jonas Schmedtmann's JavaScript Course.
+**Today's Progress**: Solved a Chaining Methods Coding Challenge provided by Jonas Schmedtmann's JavaScript Course.

 **Thoughts**: Challenge: Rewrite the 'calcAverageHumanAge' function from the previous challenge, but this time use chaining.